Camp Teen Volunteer Program

 Absences

-Camp Teen Volunteers must be available for their day of training, which takes place June 3, 2023 for Session 1 or July 15, 2023 for Session 2.
+Camp Teen Volunteers must be available for their day of training, which takes place June 1 for Session 1 or July 13 for Session 2.
 Planned absences that do not occur during training, and which have been discussed with a supervisor, are possible.
 However, long absences (such as a week-long family vacation) may disqualify a candidate from the program, as a volunteer would miss too many events and activities.
-Session 1’s first day will be dependent on the last day of school and Session 2’s last day will be dependent on the first day of school.

 Application